Broken Hill’s historical, natural and artistic heritage

-However Broken Hill is not a rough and dull mining town in the australian outback, there is something special about this little outback town that you will soon feel it when you get there.
-An amazing natural, artistic beauty blending into the colours, the vastness of its outback plains.
+However Broken Hill is not a rough and dull mining town in the australian Outback; there is something special about this small Outback town and you will soon feel it.
+A distinctive artistic beauty blending into the colours, the vastness of the surrounding Outback plains.

 Broken Hill is located in the Far West Outback of New South Wales, not far from the border with S.A.
-An isolated outback town easy to reach, the 500km distance from Adelaide is not a long drive by car.
-But you can also get there by train.
-From Sydney there are 2 rail journeys operating to Broken Hill: the Xplorer leaving every Monday morning and the Indian Pacific leaving twice a week in the evening.
+An isolated Outback town, only 500 km north west from Adelaide, is an easy drive.
+You can get there by train, from Sydney there are 2 rail journeys operating to Broken Hill, the Xplorer train leaving every Monday morning and the Indian Pacific train leaving twice a week in the evening.
 From Adelaide you can reach Broken Hill on the Indian Pacific too.
 The bus and flight connection is available from all major cities.
-I travelled on the Xplorer from Sydney to Broken Hill and it has been really worth the long journey, the landascape the train goes through is one of the most beautiful and diverse I have experienced in Australia.
+I travelled on the Xplorer from Sydney to Broken Hill the long journey was really worth it, the train goes through one of the most diverse Outback landscapes I have experienced in Australia.

-There is something special about Broken Hill and everyone will perceive it in a different way.
-Broken Hill is a town that unveils its genuine, unique beauty and artistic qualities little by little, you will discover it by strolling through its streets, admiring its buildings and its thriving arts community (with a huge number of art galleries).
-By driving into the vastness of the outback, by walking the trails you will discover its diverse landscape with fabulous vegetation and wildlife, its magical light and sunsets, its cultural and artistic treasures.
+Broken Hill is a town that unveils its genuine, unique artistic beauty little by little, you will discover it by strolling through its streets, admiring its buildings and its thriving arts community (with over 30 art galleries).
+By driving into the vastness of the Outback, by walking the trails you will discover its diverse landscape with fabulous vegetation and wildlife, its magical light and sunsets, its cultural and artistic treasures.